About us and our reusable packaging

 Another clear advantage of our reusable packaging is its user-friendliness.
 While a cardboard box is somewhat cumbersome to assemble, our rhinopaq can be set up and filled in just one step.
 The second step closes the packaging - stick on the shipping label and you're done.
 No adhesive tape at all.
 This not only saves waste and costs, but also processing time.

-For those of you who want to know for sure - a look at the results of our research.
-Climate change is increasingly coming into focus - in Germany too.
-It is not only flood disasters and fires in the Mediterranean region that reveal that it is five past twelve rather than five to twelve when it comes to climate protection.
-With our circular economy model, we want to make an active contribution to reducing climate-damaging CO2 together with you.
-Find out more about the concept in our white paper!
-Download our full whitepaper here.
+For those of you who want to know exactly what we found, take a look at the results of our research.
+Climate change is becoming more and more of a focus—even in Germany.
+It's not just the floods and fires in the Mediterranean region that reveal that when it comes to climate protection, it's five past midnight rather than five to midnight.
+With our circular economy model, we want to work with you to actively contribute to reducing climate-damaging CO2.
+Whitepaper more about the concept in our Whitepaper !
+Feel free to download our complete Whitepaper here.